 A "Byron Bay Erosion Protection Structures - Risk Assessment" was undertaken by Worley Parsons in 2013 on behalf of Council ("the 2013 Risk Assessment Report").
-It describes the existing sea wall as follows:-
+It provided a general risk assessment of the sea walls along Belongil Beach based on inspections carried out in 2012.
+It describes the existing sea wall as follows:- miscellaneous rubble and rock boulders, with geotextile bags and hay bales tied with string at the upper portion of the slope."